turbinesFoam/turbinesFoam/README.md

 ============

-`turbinesFoam` is a library for simulating wind and marine hydrokinetic turbines in OpenFOAM (2.4.x).
+`turbinesFoam` is a library for simulating wind and marine hydrokinetic turbines in OpenFOAM (2.4.x) using the actuator line approach.

 Status
 ------

-This library is in heavy development and is not yet fully functional.
+This library is in development and is not yet fully functional.
 See the [issue tracker](https://github.com/petebachant/turbinesFoam/issues) for more details.
 Pull requests are encouraged!